 She maintains that both types of carrageenan are harmful and notes that "degraded carrageenan inevitably arises from higher molecular weight (food grade) carrageenan."
 Research suggests that acid digestion, heating, bacterial action and mechanical processing can all accelerate degradation of food-grade carrageenan.

-All told, I recommend avoiding regular consumption of foods containing carrageenan.
+All told, as far as carrageenan safety goes, I recommend avoiding regular consumption of foods containing carrageenan.
 This is especially important advice for persons with inflammatory bowel disease.

 Andrew Weil, M.D.

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.